ibm-cloud-docs/vpc/acl-icp.md

 ICMP is a _control protocol_, meaning that it is designed to carry information about the status of the network itself.
 It is essentially a _network layer_ (OSI layer 3) error-reporting and error-control protocol for the network.
 The best-known examples of ICMP in practice are the `ping` and `traceroute` utilities.
 The `ping` utility uses ICMP to probe remote hosts for responsiveness and overall round-trip time of the probe messages.
 The `traceroute` utility uses ICMP to discover and trace network routes that the ICMP packets take when traveling to their destination.

-What developers need to know is that ICMP packets have no TCP or UDP port numbers associated with them, because port numbers are a layer 4 (_transport layer_) construct.
+What developers need to know is that ICMP packets have no TCP or UDP port numbers that are associated with them, because port numbers are a layer 4 (_transport layer_) construct.

 ## TCP and UDP
 {:#network-infrastructure-tcp-udp}